 In addition, a simple oral microbiology test will tell us if you have high numbers of the specific types of bacteria known to produce odours.
 The treatment is simple, and effective.

-We also evaluate other potential contributing factors which can generally impact your breath such as hydration, diet, meal patterns, your overall oral health and your lifestyle.
+We also evaluate other potential contributing factors which can generally impact your breath such as hydration, diet, meal patterns, lifestyle, and your overall oral health.

 How Do I Prevent Halitosis?

 There are many things that can help prevent halitosis, however if the root cause is an imbalance of bacteria, it will need to be addressed with microbiology testing and treatment first.